ossf/scorecard/docs/checks.md

 Risk: `High`  (vulnerable to repository compromise)

-This check determines whether the project has dangerous code patterns.
+This check determines whether the project's GitHub Action workflows has dangerous code patterns.
+Some examples of these patterns are untrusted code checkouts, logging github context and secrets, or use of potentially untrusted inputs in scripts.

-The first check is misuse of potentially dangerous triggers.
+The first code pattern checked is the misuse of potentially dangerous triggers.
 This checks if a `pull_request_target` workflow trigger was used in conjunction with an explicit pull request checkout.
 Workflows triggered with `pull_request_target` have write permission to the target repository and access to target repository secrets.
 With the PR checkout, PR authors may compromise the repository, for example, by using build scripts controlled by the author of the PR or reading token in memory.
 This check does not detect whether untrusted code checkouts are used safely, for example, only on pull request that have been assigned a label.

 The highest score is awarded when all workflows avoid the dangerous code patterns.